Let’s Talk Public Art - A digital campfire and short film series

 If you have any accessibility needs to participate in the event, please contact firstname.lastname@example.org or call 01273 647197 for assistance.

-We also invite you to contribute any thoughts or ideas via a short survey.
+We invite you to contribute any thoughts or ideas via a short survey, closing Sunday 28th Feb 2021.
 Five lucky people will be selected at random to receive limited-edition meal kits prepared especially by Lerato Foods.
 Click here to complete the survey.

 You can also get in touch via email@example.com.